h-yung/travel-advisory/README.md

 1. `npm install`
 2. `node server.js`

-Can add travel advisories to the database using the form.
+Travel advisories can be added to the database using the form.
 Observation: Redundancy with country list plus search functionality?
 However, it could be useful for the list to provide sorting options (e.g., most popular destination, test or vaccination requirements needed).

 ## Target functionality